schnerring/schnerring.github.io/content/blog/deploy-azure-virtual-desktop-avd-using-terraform-and-azure-active-directory-domain-services-aadds/index.md

 ## Prerequisites

 Besides an active Azure subscription and [Terraform](https://www.terraform.io/) configured on your workstation, [Azure Active Directory Domain Services (AADDS)](https://azure.microsoft.com/en-us/services/active-directory-ds/) are required.
-[Check out my previous post on setting up AADDS with Terraform if you haven't already!](/blog/set-up-azure-active-directory-domain-services-aadds-with-terraform-updated) Some Terraform resources in this guide, e.g., the network peerings and domain-join VM extension, depend on the AADDS resources in that post.
+[Check out my previous post on setting up AADDS with Terraform if you haven't already!](/blog/set-up-azure-active-directory-domain-services-aadds-with-terraform-updated) Some Terraform resources in this guide, e.g., the network peerings and AADDS domain-join (AADDS-join) VM extension, depend on the AADDS resources from that post.

 ## Do You Know What's Exciting?